[Holodeck –

 it.
 What’s the problem?

-our ship if something went wrong you fixed it.
+ship, when something went wrong, you fixed it.

 TUVOK: I would remind you, Mister Dalby, that you are no longer on a